Anostraca: Fossil record and evolution

 Fairy shrimp are believed to have diverged from the main line of Branchiopoda during the Ordovician period, around the same time it is thought they colonized freshwater and estuarine ecosystems.
-This transition is believed to have been the result of selection pressure to escape predation in the Early Paleozoic seas.
+This transition is believed to have resulted from selection pressure to escape predation in the Early Paleozoic seas.
 Lepidocaris from the early Devonian Rhynie chert is likely a close relative of Anostraca.
 The oldest known modern-looking ansotracan is Haltinnaias from the late Devonian (Famennian) Strud locality of Belgium, around 365 million years old.

-Some studies point to fossils resembling fairy shrimp in the Upper Cambrian, specifically the oldest known branchiopod fossil, Rebachiella kinnekullensis, from Orsten marine deposits.
-Despite its seeming resemblance to modern fairy shrimp, this fossil is still considered by most to be an outlying member of the ancestral marine Branchiopoda rather than a true fairy shrimp.
+Some studies point to fossils resembling fairy shrimp in the Upper Cambrian, specifically the oldest known branchiopod fossil, Rehbachiella kinnekullensis, from Orsten marine deposits.
+Despite its seeming resemblance to modern fairy shrimp, this fossil is still considered by most to be an outlying member of the ancestral marine Branchiopoda rather than an actual fairy shrimp.

 The monophyly of this order is well supported, and the scientific community has reached consensus that Anostraca was the first group to branch off from the Branchiopoda.

 The radiation hypothesis championing rapid spread and colonization during the Gondwana fragmentation closely echoes the current distribution of the order.
 Presently, Anostraca are found on all seven continents.
-Most of the extant genera have restricted geographical distributions.
+Most extant genera have restricted geographical distributions.
 Only three genera are widespread across the remnants of the former supercontinent Pangaea: Artemia, Branchinella and Branchinecta, while the remaining genera are found only throughout former Laurasia.
-This suggests that much of the potential habitat in this supercontinent, now occupied by Anostraca, to have been unoccupied by ecologically similar species, or to have been inhabited by species with less adaptive ability.
+This suggests that much of the potential habitat in this supercontinent, now occupied by Anostraca, was previously unoccupied by ecologically similar species, or inhabited by species with less adaptive ability.
 Studies have found Anostraca capable of rapid colonization and speciation.